ETHICAL NEPAL COFFEE

-The green beans are testified organic and we guarantee that we do not use any harmful pesticides and chemical fertilizers.
-Most of the coffee is grown in wild forests and, by default, it is organic.
+Our green beans are Organic by Default.
+We dont have 3rd party organic certificate.
+We do not use any harmful pesticides and chemical fertilizers.
+Most of the coffee is grown either in wild forests or at organic farmlands.
 These days, the maize or millet crops are being replaced by coffee plantations where general compost, cow, buffalo, goat or chicken manure are used as fertilizer.

 The Bourbon variety seems ‘roundish’ while Typica is a bit ‘flattish’.
 The Ethiopian variety is more ‘boat-shaped.’
 In Nepal, there are 3 popular varieties, but we produce and promote Bourbon more than the rest.
 Bourbon coffee is one of the most popular and extraordinary coffee varieties.
 Click here to understand the difference between Bourbon and other varieties.